Tuesday, November 24, 2009

 Breakfast at Flurry's

-I am from Meerut, a small town in Uttar Pradesh.
+ut, a small town in Uttar Pradesh.
 Kolkata is my mother's hometown so every summer vacation right from junior school was spent at my grandparents place there.
 The few things which had left an impression about Kolkata on me were Victoria Memorial, Rasgullas (droolllll), no power cuts (I am from UP, this aspect seemed like a miracle) and pastries from Flury's.

 Now Flury's as a name did not really ring a bell at that young age.
 For me, it was just another pastry shop which made the most amazing rum balls and chocolate truffle pastries.
 The first time the legacy of this place struck me was in college, when I went to see "Parineeta".
 Set in Kolkata of the early 1900's, this movie had a constant mention of Flury's throughout.
 I was doing my graduation in History so this fact set me thinking.
 My curiosity about the place rose by leaps and bounds since I realized that by some amazing chance I had never been to Flury's in all the sixteen summers that I spent in Kolkata.
 For my family Flury's was such a common name and so far away that the pastries always came home.